ArronJablonowski/get-gpoReport/README.md

 # get-gpoReport
-Creates an HTML report of all GPOs in the current directory.
+Creates an HTML report of all GPOs in the script's current working directory.

 Double click cmd file to run.

-If you have access to a system but not the domain (example: SYSTEM user), place file in one of the many startup folders and wait for a domain user to login:
-- %appdata%\Microsoft\Windows\Start Menu\Programs\Startup\
-- C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp\

-Script spawns and hides a powershell window.
+Script will spawn and hide a powershell window while it builds the report.

+*Requires RSAT to be installed and PS module 'grouppolicy' to be imported.